ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 <grid-example title='Updating with Transaction and Groups' name='updating-with-transaction-and-groups' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping"] }'></grid-example>

-## Suppressing Top Level Aggregations

-When aggregations are present, the grid also aggregates all the top level rows into one parent row.
-This total aggregation is not shown in the grid so a speed increase can be produced by turning this top level aggregation off by setting `suppressAggAtRootLevel=true`.
-It is the intention that a future release of the grid will allow exposing the top level aggregation hence why this feature is left in.

-The example in the next section has this property enabled to provide a performance boost.

 ## Localised Changes in Grouped Data

 When you apply a transaction to grouped data, the grid will only re-apply grouping, filtering and sorting to the impacted data.